 At roughly 75% of the price of the Dymo 4XL and even less compared to some others, it’s an attractive entry point into the thermal-printing space.
 It’s also an exciting format in its rectangular shape and convenient feed mechanism (in the back, out the front).
 However, this also means that you’ll find yourself getting a holder of some kind for those with rolls, which adds about 30$ to the cost.
 The Rollo is designed for fan-fold shipping labels since they can sit nicely behind the printer without additional support or hardware.

 The Rollo X1038 shipping label printer is compatible with every shipping solution that would work with anything else on this list, making it an excellent option for those that see the higher-priced printers on this list and have a hard time finding extra value in the higher-price tags.

 The ZT series is a big boy, a chunk of a printer, but its heft and bulk translate into a real thermal printing machine.
 While it’s twice the price (most of the time) of the GC/GK-series Zebra printers, it’s also by far the most capable.

-Side-loading of label rolls is standard, as well as a blistering 6″/second print speed.
+Side-loading of shipping label rolls is standard, as well as a blistering 6″/second print speed.
 For those doing the math at home, that’s one label per second.
-It also boasts a higher DPI print quality at 300dpi, meaning labels come with better detail and those barcodes will be even more crisp, giving beaten-up barcode scanners less of an excuse to work right.
+This shipping label printer also boasts a higher DPI print quality at 300dpi, meaning labels come with better detail, and those barcodes will be even more crisp, giving beaten-up barcode scanners less of an excuse to work right.

-I really wasn’t joking when I said it’s a big one, though.
+I wasn’t joking when I said it’s a big one.
 At 20 lbs, it’ll need a nice, sturdy place to sit.